About the Married with Panamanian Visa

 - Marriage Certificate (valid only for 6 months) from Panama’s Civil Registry.
 The marriage must be registered in Panama’s Civil Registry, even if celebrated abroad.

-- Panamanian partner’s Birth Certificate (valid only for 6 months) from the Civil Registry.
+- Panamanian partner’s [certificate type=”birth”] from the Civil Registry.

 - Copy of the Panamanian partner’s National ID (cedula), authenticated by the Civil Registry.